MJoergen/formal/one_stage_fifo/README.md

 is a two-clock-cycle sequence of signals.

 By writing `cover` statements the formal verification tool will automatically try to generate the stimuli necessary to satisfy the condition.
-On other words, the tool writes the testbench for you!
+In other words, the tool writes the testbench for you!

 ## Running the formal verifier